-The current regulations state that log cabins which are more than 25sq m big require planning permission.
-The council also considers public opinion in the sense that if no one objects the planned construction of a long building within a locality, approval is automatically granted.
+The current regulations state that log cabins which are more than 25sq m require planning permission.
+The council also considers public opinion in the sense that if no one objects to the planned construction of a log building within a locality, approval is automatically granted.
 The proposed amendment seeks to label log cabins as temporary structures, which can be constructed on the backyard of residential properties, for residential purposes.
-Eco home – one of the leading log home builder in Ireland, offers a wide range of log cabins that can be built without planning permission.
+Ecohome – one of the leading log home builder in Ireland, offers a wide range of log cabins that can be built without planning permission.

-The amendment has been mooted at a time when the Dublin City Council’s An Board Pleanála, (the Planning Appeals Board)is under immense criticism for ordering a young couple to pull down a log house they had called home for months.
+The amendment has come at a time when the Dublin City Council’s An Board Pleanála, (the Planning Appeals Board) is under immense criticism for ordering a young couple to pull down a log house they had called home for months.
 However, those in support of the existing regulations point out that if the amendments are passed, there will be an epidemic of adult children constructing unauthorized log houses on their parents’ backyards just to avoid paying rent.

 In mid-2017, the Dublin City Council approved retention permission pertaining to log cabins for up to two years.
 Upon the elapse of this period, the permission could either be extended after getting reviewed, or the cabin house in question pulled down.
 Nonetheless, the permission was revoked a few months later by the An Bord Pleanála.
 According to Councillor Lyons, the current regulations are a manifestation of the unfair and ineffective application of the city’s by-laws.
 Many log cabins still stand on people’s backyards simply because the city council ignored objections about their construction, or no objections were raised about their construction.

 The housing crisis that Dublin has been experiencing has reached its pinnacle.
-A recent survey indicates that the city’s rents are at an all-time high to an extent that the affordable living wage surpasses the minimal wage by €2.
-These figures point at a worrying trend, which could perhaps be spurring residents to increasingly consider building log cabins on their backyards.
+A recent survey indicates that the city’s rents are at an all-time high and to such an extent that the affordable living wage surpasses the minimal wage by €2.
+These figures point to a worrying trend, which could perhaps be spurring residents to increasingly consider building log cabins on their backyards.

 The city attempted to alleviate the rent crisis through the addition of new suburbs but nonetheless, the issue hasn’t been tackled fruitfully.
 Councillor Lyons argues that instead of hindering families from constructing log cabins on their backyards for residential purposes, the Dublin City Council should focus more on cushioning its residents from the ever burgeoning rents.
 He also proposes the enactment of a 5-year retention permission period so that young couples can have more time to save up money for the construction of “proper” homes.

-Before shelling out money for a log cabin construction project, you need to be aware of Dublin’s cabin house regulations and building permits.
+Before purchasing a log cabin, you need to be aware of Dublin’s cabin house regulations and building permits.
 This will help you establish whether or not your project needs planning permission.
 Keep in mind that the closer a backyard log cabin is to your home’s boundary, the higher the chances that you will require planning commission.